ankanz1/FULL-BACK/README.md

 - **Fixtures** — match list by date, live score updates for in-progress matches
 - **Player stats** — top scorers, top assists, linked into player style clustering
 - **Team stats** — team form (recent results, goals for/against)
-- **Prediction** — match win/draw/loss predictor and full tournament-odds simulation
+- **Prediction** — match win/draw/loss predictor and full tournament-odds simulation, powered by an Elo + Dixon-Coles Poisson + Monte Carlo model

 ### AI Analyst chat
-A conversational interface where a fan asks a question and an LLM agent decides which MCP tool to call, executes it, and answers using the real result — never a hallucinated stat.
+A conversational interface where a fan asks a question and an LLM (Claude API) determines what data it needs, calls the backend API to retrieve it, and answers using the real result rather than a hallucinated stat.

 ### Data-science features
-- **Player style clustering** — K-Means clustering of players into playing styles based on historical per-90 stats (Transfermarkt data via Kaggle)
+- **Player style clustering** — K-Means clustering of players into playing styles based on historical per-90 stats (Transfermarkt data via Kaggle), precomputed and served from CSV
 - **Highlight detection** — automatic detection of exciting moments in match audio via loudness-peak analysis
 - **Tactical snapshot** — player/ball detection and tracking from match footage, with a zone-based tactical read (not precise pitch-coordinate mapping — see [Known limitations](#known-limitations))
-- **Match & tournament prediction** — Elo team ratings + Dixon-Coles Poisson expected-goals model + Monte Carlo simulation, trained on ~150 years of international results
+- **Match & tournament prediction** — Elo team ratings + Dixon-Coles Poisson expected-goals model + Monte Carlo simulation, trained on ~150 years of international results, precomputed and served from CSV

 ## Architecture